Calcutta Mathematical Society was founded on September 6, 1908 by a stellar team comprising of

-The President, Vice-Presidents, Treasurer, Secretary and other Members of the Council are elected annually by ballot at the Annual General Meeting of the Society.
+The President, Vice-Presidents, Treasurer, Secretary and other Members of the Council are elected every three years by ballot at the Annual General Meeting of the Society.
 Members are elected and nominated in the ordinary General Meeting of the Society on a periodic basis.
 Please check the Membership page for more details regarding this.

 Over the years, the library of the Society has attained the distinction of being one of the richest libraries in the country, particularly in the field of Mathematics.
 The library now has more than 20,000 volumes of books and journals.
 The Society boosts the collection through the Exchange Relation it has with numerous Universities, Institutions and Learned Societies all over the world.
 The Society receives 120 foreign journals from USA, UK, Japan, Yugoslavia, China, Korea, France, Australia, Germany, Spain, Czechoslovakia, Italy, Poland, Canada and 25 Indian journals from different states.

 The library also maintains a collection of manuscripts, letters and valuable papers of eminent scientists and mathematicians of India and abroad.
 Uncountably many research scholars, teachers and students of mathematics and mathematical sciences from India and abroad have used the library for different scholarly purpose.
 We hope the library will continue serving the mathematics community in future.

 To Discover More About The Society Follow The Links In The Quick Pane Below.

 Calcutta Mathematical Society has been publishing its research journal since 1909.